rokopt/spec/src/architecture/m1/governance.md

 fn is_allowed_transfer(verifiers: Vec<Address>) -> bool {
     // check if the transfer to towards a whitelisted address.
-    // Transfer can be towers PublicGoodsPool if the proposal is rejected
+    // Transfer can be towers TreasuryAddress if the proposal is rejected
     // or author if proposal is accepted
     // this method must be called only if currentEpoch > proposal.endEpoch return ....